jortega2405/solar_energy_prediction./README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Flutter installed on your system.
+3. Naviagte to the develop branch using the command `git checkout develop`.
-3. Run `flutter pub get` to install dependencies.
+4. Run `flutter pub get` to install dependencies.
-4. Run `flutter pub run build_runner build` to generate necessary files with Freezed.
+5. Run `flutter pub run build_runner build` to generate necessary files with Freezed.
-5. Run the application on an emulator or device using the command `flutter run`.
+6. Run the application on an emulator or device using the command `flutter run`.

 ## Usage